-Federal Work Study (FWS) – Allows you to earn money while you’re in college through a job the college helps you find.
-On campus jobs paying at least the federal minimum wage; eligibility is based on financial need.
-Applications for campus jobs can be picked up in the financial aid office on the Macomb or Canton Campus.
+Federal Work Study (FWS) – This program allows you to earn money while you’re in college through a job available on campus.
+Campus jobs pay at least the federal minimum wage and eligibility is based on financial need.
+You may apply on the

 Federal Direct Stafford Loans – Subsidized (need-based) and unsubsidized loans for undergraduate and graduate students attending at least half time (6 credit hours).